leowyy99/synth-shell/README.md

 This is a configured version of the original synth-shell (https://github.com/andresgongora/synth-shell).
+Only critical information is provided in this document.
+Refer to original repo for more information.

 - **Key changes**
   - better-ls have been updated.